 Marisa enjoys working with clients from an early stage of a case through to its conclusion and is happy to regularly advise on queries relating to evidence, procedure and tactics.

 Marisa has a particular interest in challenges raising procedural fairness, whether, for example, due to failures by the Secretary of State for the Home Department in its decision-making process; failures by a court or tribunal to adopt a fair procedure; or as a result of a failure to comply with the public sector equality duty, particularly where the case concerns very vulnerable clients.
-She acted for the Appellant in AJ before the Upper Tribunal which concerned the proper approach to out-of-country appeals heard in the First-tier Tribunal prior to the handing down of Kiarie and Byndloss in the Supreme Court.
+She acted for the Appellant in AJ (s 94B: Kiarie and Byndloss questions) UKUT 115 which concerned the proper approach to out-of-country deportation appeals heard in the First-tier Tribunal prior to the handing down of the Supreme Court judgment.

 Marisa’s immigration practice includes complex asylum claims; immigration appeals involving minors; trafficking and exploitation; deportation and in particular where the offending was committed as a minor; EEA law; and bail applications.
 She has an extensive judicial review practice including challenges in respect of unlawful detention; fresh claims; certification; and trafficking.